Hundred Guilder Print: The Baillie print

-Etching & Printmaking
+Etching and printmaking

 Rembrandt made about 300 etchings and drypoint between about 1626 and 1665.
 The Hundred Guilder print was created drypoint and etching with Japan paper as the main material for the print.
 Rembrandt was fascinated with subjects from the Old and New Testaments and, as in Abraham and Isaac, he enjoyed revealing realistic human emotion and narrative detail inspired by these stories which lead to the origin of the Hundred Guilder Print.
 Landscapes were another favorite print subject of Rembrandt.
 The Three Trees in which he evoked the typically blustery and rainy Dutch weather, is the most intensely dramatic of these works.
 By the 1650s, Rembrandt began to treat the printing plate much like a canvas leaving some ink or ink tone on the surface of the plate in order to create “painted” impressions of prints in which each impression would look different depending on the way he had inked the plate.Rembrandt owned a large collection of prints by such earlier masters as Albrecht Dürer, Lucas van Leyden, and Antonio Tempesta, and he often drew inspiration from their work.

-By the 1650s, Rembrandt began to treat the printing plate much like a canvas leaving some ink or tone on the surface of the plate in order to create “painted” impressions of prints in which each impression would look different depending on the way he had inked the plate.
+By the 1650s, Rembrandt began to treat the printing plate much like a canvas leaving some ink or tone on the surface of the plate in order to create "painted" impressions of prints in which each impression would look different depending on the way he had inked the plate.
 The Entombment (1654) was printed in the first state without plate tone so that only the etched lines are visible.
-In the second state, however, he produced subtle, moody impressions of the same image by leaving a good deal of ink on the surface of the printing plate and then wiping it away in certain areas to create highlights, as he did on the body of Christ and a few of the figures around him in the Metropolitan Museum’s impression.
+In the second state, however, he produced subtle, moody impressions of the same image by leaving a good deal of ink on the surface of the printing plate and then wiping it away in certain areas to create highlights, as he did on the body of Christ and a few of the figures around him in the Metropolitan Museum's impression.
 Rembrandt often dramatically reworked his late prints, creating almost entirely new visions of a subject with each state.
 Since he preserved so many stages of his working process, the present-day viewer can in a certain sense bear witness to it.